zadewg/tattletale/README.md

 | 11-335        | 72,8          |
 | 11-339        | 73,7          |

-The bottom left box is analized with the generated dictionary, the result with the least quantization error is the most accurate estimation of the blacked out data.
+The bottom left box is analyzed with the generated dictionary, the result with the least quantization error is the most accurate estimation of the blacked out data.
 The table above shows the quantization error for each template, the correct number is indeed 10-339.

 &nbsp;